The Opposite of Cruelty

 "Leyva's voice breaks through the surface of daily life to give us the depth of origin, place, history, and music.
 His second collection, remarkable for embracing lyricism, narrative, and political consciousness, is a homecoming into childhood, fatherhood, and one's responsibility to live kindly in the erratic world.
 Whether in Baltimore or in New Orleans, he draws his rhythms and metaphors from life's fleeting passages, wrestling with what it means to recognize and record their beauty.
 The book emphasizes Leyva's range—he is a poet of cities, of fleeting time, a love poet, a friend poet, a father poet, a community poet, which is to say, a historian of the American heart."

-—Valzhyna Mort, author of Music for the Dead and Resurrected
+—Valzhyna Mort, Music for the Dead and Resurrected

 Steven Leyva was born in New Orleans and raised in Houston, Texas.
 He is a Cave Canem fellow and author of Low Parish (a chapbook) and the collection The Understudy’s Handbook, which won the Jean Feldman Poetry Prize.
 Steven holds an MFA from the University of Baltimore, where he is an associate professor in the Klein Family School of Communications Design.